eric-cc-su/eric-cc-su.github.io/_posts/2015-06-26-gay-marriage-decision.md

 While I am happy for those who are positively affected by the SCOTUS decision today, I wrote this to address those who may not quite understand the entire situation behind the opposition.

+***TL;DR:*** *The SCOTUS justices who opposed the decision to legalize gay marriage across the country are opposed to the judiciary power to make such a decision.
+The justices do not represent the people and the Constitution states that the power belongs to the people.*

 *Sources*:
 * [*Chief Justice Roberts on gay-marriage ruling: 'Just who do we think we are?'*](http://www.businessinsider.com/chief-justice-roberts-on-gay-marriage-ruling-just-who-do-we-think-we-are-2015-6)